 The MLS is unequivocally a great tool in the hands of a trained professional.
 However, access to the country’s largest assortment of listings is also a double-edged sword.
 While it may show investors an infinite list of possibilities, anyone with access to the MLS is also granted the same benefits.
 As a result, there are a few downsides to the MLS:

 The MLS is entrenched as our country’s greatest real estate search tool.
 It has the power to find homes based on very specific criteria in just about any market, but I digress.
 As I alluded to previously, the MLS is reserved for those that want to work with licensed agents and brokers.

-Again, don’t hurt your business by limiting your search platforms to either off market real estate deals or those that can be found on the MLS.
-In theory, the investors that stand the best chance at landing their next deal are the ones choosing form the largest pool of prospective properties.
-And what better way to give yourself the best odds of finding a deal than to target both on and off market properties?
+Don’t hurt your business by limiting your search platforms to either off-market real estate deals or those that can be found on the MLS.
+In theory, the investors that stand the best chance at landing their next deal are the ones choosing from the largest pool of prospective properties.
+And what better way to give yourself the best odds of finding a deal than to target both on and off-market properties?